-Public Input/Involvement through SEQR/Zoning/Land Use Process
+Public Input/Involvement through SEQR/Zoning/Land Use Process coordination with involved and interested agencies;

 An important aspect of SEQR is its public participation component.
 There are opportunities for outreach and public participation throughout the environmental impact statement process.
 For the proposed project, these have included: